p-stojkovski/skinet/README.md

 Great for caching data.
 Designed to be shared among multiple callers and is completly thread safe.
 Accessing locally to the data can be done from the RedisCommander (http://127.0.0.1:8081/) that is installed from the docker compose file.

+run command: docker-compose up --detach
+*--detach means it will run the container in background and keep them running